bgoonz/gists-revamp/by-extension/markdown/Quick-Web-.md

 <em>We have estimated that by transitioning to automated front-end visual testing and by having easy access to so many…</em>crossbrowsertesting.com</a><a href="https://crossbrowsertesting.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://no-www.org/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://no-www.org/"><strong>www. is deprecated.</strong><br />
 <em>Stay in touch!
 Dec 21, 2012 No-WWW now hasa a social media presence!
-Check us out on Twitter at <span class="citation" data-cites="www_deprecated">@www_deprecated</span> .
+Check us out on Twitter at @www_deprecated .
 We…</em>no-www.org</a><a href="http://no-www.org/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.yes-www.org/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.yes-www.org/"><strong>www. is not deprecated</strong><br />
 <em>Ever since the first traditional media ads began to appear with Web site addresses in them 25 years ago, people have…</em>www.yes-www.org</a><a href="https://www.yes-www.org/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="http://madskristensen.net/post/url-rewrite-and-the-www-subdomain" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://madskristensen.net/post/url-rewrite-and-the-www-subdomain"><strong>URL rewrite and the www subdomain</strong><br />
-<em>What’s the address of your website? www.domain.com or domain.com?
+<em>What's the address of your website? www.domain.com or domain.com?
 There are two camps on the subject of the www…</em>madskristensen.net</a><a href="http://madskristensen.net/post/url-rewrite-and-the-www-subdomain" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.google.com/webmasters/tools/mobile-friendly/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.google.com/webmasters/tools/mobile-friendly/"><strong>Mobile-Friendly Test - Google Search Console</strong><br />
 <em>Is your web page mobile-friendly?
 Test how easily a visitor can use your page on a mobile device.
 Just enter a page URL…</em>www.google.com</a><a href="https://www.google.com/webmasters/tools/mobile-friendly/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

-<a href="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972"><strong>Quick Tip: Don’t Forget the Viewport Meta Tag</strong><br />
+<a href="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972"><strong>Quick Tip: Don't Forget the Viewport Meta Tag</strong><br />
-<em>I remember my maiden voyage into responsive web design; I’d used a classic grid, wrestled with a flexible layout, and…</em>webdesign.tutsplus.com</a><a href="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I remember my maiden voyage into responsive web design; I'd used a classic grid, wrestled with a flexible layout, and…</em>webdesign.tutsplus.com</a><a href="https://webdesign.tutsplus.com/articles/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://html5tutorial.info/html5-contact.php" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://html5tutorial.info/html5-contact.php"><strong>Input Type : Email,URL,Phone</strong><br />
 <em>Email, Phone number and Website url are the three most commonly used contact detail which has its unique input…</em>html5tutorial.info</a><a href="https://html5tutorial.info/html5-contact.php" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>